All you need to know about Onestream broadband

 Onestream offers a choice of three fibre broadband packages with speeds to suit the typical requirements of most households.

-- Onestream Jetstream Unlimited Broadband: Fibre optic broadband with 17Mb average speed.
+- Onestream Jetstream Fibre Unlimited: Fibre optic broadband with 17Mb average speed.

 - Onestream Xstream Superfibre: Fibre broadband with an average 67Mb download speed.

 Its 17Mb fibre deal is an oddity, and excellent value if you won't benefit from the best fibre speeds but still need something that's quicker than ADSL.
 Its top fibre speed is a little slower than the average quoted by some competitors, but as this is an average you may find that the connection is quicker for you.

 Onestream internet usage limits and traffic management